Continuity of the critical value and a shape theorem for long-range percolation: Varying short edges only

 and thus the two measures $\p_{p,f}$ and $\p_{\beta,\overline{J}}$ agree.
 As $f(x) \simeq \|x\|^{-s}$ for some $s>d$ by assumption \eqref{eq:fnecessary}, this directly implies that condition \eqref{eq:comparability} is satisfied.
 Thus we can apply Proposition \ref{prop:strict ineq} for the kernel $J$, and in particular, we get that

 So the measure $\p_{p,f}$ equals the measure $\p_{\beta,\overline{J}}$, which is a measure for supercritical long-range percolation on $\Z^d$.
-From here one can easily verify that the different results stated in Theorem \ref{theo:p1 larger} hold. \end{proof}
+From here, one can easily verify that the different results stated in Theorem \ref{theo:p1 larger} hold for the percolation configuration sampled from the measure $\p_{p,f}$. \end{proof}